Setup

 Many of the code samples throughout this guide require additional python libraries and boilerplate code to use.
 Instructions to set this up can be found below.

 In order to make use of the Gemini models, an API key must first be generated.
-Instructions for generating an API key can be found below, taking notes from Patrick Loeber’s Build with Gemini Workshop.
+Instructions for generating an API key can be found below and more detail can be found at Patrick Loeber’s Build with Gemini Workshop.

 1. Visit Google AI Studio to create or retrieve an API key.